eddatasci/unrollment_proj/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Benjamin Skinner directly at btskinner@coe.ufl.edu or any other member of the core project team:
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Will Doyle at w.doyle@vanderbilt.edu or Benjamin Skinner directly at btskinner@coe.ufl.edu or any other member of the core project team:

 - [Will Doyle](https://peabody.vanderbilt.edu/bio/william-doyle),